 Entrapment: Law enforcement officials have the authority to set up sting operations.
 However, this can very quickly turn into entrapment if the officers lure a person into committing a crime that he or she otherwise would not have committed.
 For example, if an informant or some other party, pressures an individual into taking drugs or passing them on to a third party, that could be considered as entrapment.
 In such cases, the charges must be dismissed.

 Marijuana: Marijuana – whether recreational or medical – is legal in California.
 The only exception may be when you are on federal property such as a national park.
-An experienced Los Angeles drug crime defense lawyer will be able to fight for your rights and defend you against any marijuana-related charges.
+An experienced Orange County drug possession lawyer will be able to fight for your rights and defend you against any marijuana-related charges.